brikis98/yevgeniy-brikman-homepage/_posts/2019-03-30-emotional-agility.md

 - **Label.** Try to explicitly identify the emotions you're feeling and give each one a name.
 This will teach you to better understand what you're feeling, and giving things names gives you some measure of power over them.

 - **Third person.** Try to think about yourself in the third person.
 An example from when Lebron James was making "the decision" of whether he should stay in Cleveland or move to Miami: "I did not want to make an emotional decision.
 I wanted to do what is best for Lebron James."
-Note that initially, he used the first person ("I did not want to make") and then, as a way to to avoid being controlled by emotions, he switches to 3rd person ("do what is best for Lebron James").
+Note that initially, he used the first person ("I did not want to make") and then, as a way to avoid being controlled by emotions, he switches to 3rd person ("do what is best for Lebron James").
 This can be an effective way to step out.

 ## Quotes